Translate

 Our second leg which was into Nagaland via Assam had to be called off and we all rescheduled our journey back home.

 This trip was one of the finest, special thanks to Mr. Peter Lobo for organising and inviting us over.
 These were five days of no network (mobile or wifi) and full of fun and adventure.
 Even getting power supply was not possible, so had carried 3 sets of extra batteries for the cameras.
+The distances between the different points (approx) and vice versa.

 Rofikul Islam and Ravi Mekola along with Japang Pansa were excellent hosts and we look forward to meeting them again and often.